 Your body will release hormones, which helps to loosen up the ligaments in the body and open up the pelvis.

-Weight gain stops
+- Weight gain stops

 Most women will find that the stop gaining weight around the 1 week before they are due to give birth.

-Experience cramps and back pain
+- Experience cramps and back pain

 How do I know if I am having a ‘true labor’ or a ‘false labor’?

-The contractions do not worsen over time.|
+|True contractions will be regular.||Contractions do not worsen over time.|

 What happens if your water breaks and you do not have contractions?

-The amniotic fluid sac that the baby has been living in for the past 9 months has been his protective seal.
+The amniotic fluid sac that the baby has been living in for the past 9 months has been their protective seal.
 Once the water breaks, baby is exposed to germs and possible infection, so it’s best to advise your health care provider immediately and take their advice.
 Failure to do so could be detrimental to you and your baby.

 When should you call your midwife or doctor?

-When your contractions are strong and consistent (get your partner to time them for length and consistency)
+- When your contractions are strong and consistent (get your partner to time them for length and consistency).

-If baby is less active than normal.
+- If baby is less active than normal.

-If you have any vaginal bleeding or unusual discharge.
+- If you have any vaginal bleeding or unusual discharge.

-You feel unwell.
+- You feel unwell.

-If you are experiencing blurred or double vision.
+- If you are experiencing blurred or double vision.